Jannik-Hm/OC-Smart-Home/.github/ISSUE_TEMPLATE/documentation issue.md

 ---
 name: 📚 Documentation issue
 about: You found something wrong or missing in the Wiki?
-Tell us about it, so that we can correct/add it to the wiki.
+Tell us about it, so that we can correct/add it to the Wiki.
 labels: documentation
 ---